Next: The SQP algorithm

 9.4.
 The SOC step is perpendicular to the active

 constraints.
-The length of the step is based on which
+The length of the step is based on

 is calculated by the SQP algorithm.
 The SOC step is simply